jonathanwider/isoEm/README.md

 ## Workflow

 ### Validation experiment:
 * The ```gendata.py``` script downloads the MNIST data set.
-The data set is projected onto an icosahedral grid of refinement-level $r=4$.
-It is possible to select from a range of rotation types that can be applied to test and training set. ```gendata.py```
+The data set is projected onto an icosahedral grid of refinement level $r=4$.
+It is possible to select from a range of rotation types that can be applied to test and training set.
 * The ```Experiments_validate_MNIST.ipynb``` can be used to recreate the validation experiment once the corresponding datasets have been created with ```gendata.py```.

 ### Isotope emulation:
-After downloading repo,
+* The ```download_required_files.py``` script can be used to downloads the required climate simulation data from [zenodo](https://zenodo.org/record/6610684).
+For each variable we set a range of physically valid values.
+We interpolate all simulation data to the grid of the iHadCM3 grid using bilinear interpolation from [CDO](https://code.mpimet.mpg.de/projects/cdo/).
+In addition to the monthly data sets, yearly averaged data sets are created.
+If the ```--createico``` flag is set, the yearly data sets are interpolated to the icosahedral grid with a first order conservative remapping (by default).
+These interpolated datasetsare required for experiments with the icosahedral neural network architectures.
+To run experiments on the yearly averaged data sets use ```Experiments_yearly.ipynb``` notebook.
+The simulation results are stored in a directory, whose name is a hash that contains the information on parameters set during dataset creation, the training and the selected ML model.
+*

 # Sources